A Complete Guide to Packet Sniffing

 When monitoring a physical network, a SPAN (Switched Port ANalyzer) – also known as a “port mirror” or TAP (Test Access Point) can be used to provide a copy of all the network packets to the packet sniffer.

-A packet sniffer can also be deployed on a PC, server or VM to monitor the packets on a specific interface or virtual interface.
+Packet sniffing software can also be deployed on a PC, server or VM to monitor the packets on a specific interface or virtual interface.

 A packet sniffer uses a dedicated network interface (monitoring port) set to “promiscuous mode”.
 This allows the network interface to receive all the traffic on the network regardless of the traffic’s intended destination.
 Every packet received on the monitoring port is analyzed, logged, and written to disk.
 Other devices on the network are not aware of, and are unaffected by, packet sniffing.
 For this reason, it is often referred to as passive monitoring or out-of-band monitoring.

-For a detailed overview of pcap formats, see “What is a PCAP file?
+For a detailed overview of pcap formats, see “What is a PCAP file?”

 Where Should You Sniff Packets From?

 When troubleshooting network performance or cybersecurity issues you should deploy a packet sniffer as close to the trouble spot as possible.
-For example if your web server is having issues, sniff the Ethernet segment it is connected to if you can, of\r sniff the traffic at a common gateway .
+For example if your web server is having issues, sniff the Ethernet segment it is connected to if you can, or capture the traffic at a common gateway .
 Sometimes the root cause is downstream from the system showing symptoms, for example a different network segment or a hop point from one network segment to another may be congested.
 It helps if you have the flexibility to connect your sniffer to various points in your network on demand, this is where a Network Packet Broker can help.

 Benefits of Packet Sniffing